rapidsai/cudf/CONTRIBUTING.md

 ./build.sh libcudf  # libcudf only
 ./build.sh libcudf cudf  # libcudf and cudf only
 ```
-- Many other librairies like `dask-cudf` and `cudf-kafka` can be installed with this script.
-For the complete list of librairies as well as details about the script usage, run the `help` command:
+- Other libraries like `cudf-kafka` and `custreamz` can be installed with this script.
+For the complete list of libraries as well as details about the script usage, run the `help` command:
 ```bash
 $ ./build.sh --help
 ```